ethereum/ethereum-org-website/src/content/decentralized-identity/index.md

 Decentralized identity can help create online communities that are free of fake accounts.
 For example, each user might have to authenticate their identity using an on-chain identity system, like the Ethereum Name Service, reducing the possibility of bots.

-### 4. Anti-Sybil protection
+### 4. Anti-Sybil protection {#sybil-protection}

-Sybil attacks refer to individual humans tricking a system into thinking they are multiple people in order to increase their influence.
+Sybil attacks refer to individual humans tricking a system into thinking they are multiple people to increase their influence.
 [Grant-giving applications](https://gitcoin.co/grants/) that use [quadratic voting](https://www.radicalxchange.org/concepts/plural-voting/) are vulnerable to these Sybil attacks because the value of a grant is increased when more individuals vote for it, incentivizing users to split their contributions across many identities.
-Decentralized identities help to prevent this by rasing the burden on each participant to prove that they are really human, although often without having to reveal specific private information.
+Decentralized identities help to prevent this by raising the burden on each participant to prove that they are really human, although often without having to reveal specific private information.

 ## Use decentralized identity {#use-decentralized-identity}